AsiaDaDev/love-being-home/README.md

 To learn more about the Next.js image component see the following:
 - [Next.js Image Component/Image Optimization](https://nextjs.org/docs/basic-features/image-optimization)

+---
 ### 3. Styling with Chakra UI
 The Chakra UI is a component library.
 By importing the necessary components one can create easily styled projects.
 For example, the Flex, Box, Text, and Button components are common components.
 They render elements such as `<div>` and `<button>`.
 From there the components can be given shorthand props such as color, alignItems, justifyContent, etc.

+For Chakra UI to work properly, the ChakraProvider needs to be set up at the root of the application.

 To learn more about the Chakra UI see the documentation:
 - [Chakra UI Website](https://chakra-ui.com/)

+---
 ### 4. API Routes - Working with Data
 This project utilizes [RapidAPI](https://rapidapi.com/hub) as its API Source.
 Specifically, using the API [Bayut](https://rapidapi.com/apidojo/api/bayut/) which is an API to query real estate in the UAE.